Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 	Doesn't cache AD account passwords
 		Only exceptions are RODC computer account and KRBTGT passwords Includes a read only DNS server

 # sAMAccountName
 	User's logon name

+# Service Principal Name
+***
+	Uniquely identifies a service
+	Used by Kerberos to associate an instance of a service with a logon object
 # Things To Understand
 ***
 	AD is designed to be backwards compatible so many features are not secure by default